GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - Menu with controls can be located either on top or on the bottom of the page
 - All viewers include [Orbit Controls Gizmo](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo) for orientation
 - Most viewers, if not all, have been tested as functional in the latest Firefox / Chrome / Edge / Safari browsers - do note that Safari might be finicky about certain features
+- See `URLS4MODELS.md` file for examples as well as [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) repository
+- Lots of loading instructions in the [HTML_CSS_JS](https://github.com/GitHubDragonFly/HTML_CSS_JS) repository
 - Import files locally from a file browser dialog, make any necessary changes on your device to allow local file browsing
+  - All files have to be in the same folder
+  - Some viewers might have some limitations
+  - Possibly update your models to look for textures in the same folder
 - Import files via remote URL, multiple comma separated URLs are allowed in some viewers and can be from mixed websites
+  - URLs should be with no CORS restrictions
 - Import formats, where applicable, with any optional/required textures:
   - 3DS, 3DM, 3MF, AMF, BRP, BREP, DAE, FBX, IFC, IGES, IGS, JSON, OBJ + MTL, PCD, PDB, PLY, VTK, VTP, STL, STEP, STP, PRWM, WRL
   - GLTF supported formats: GLB, GLTF + BIN, DRC